casimon/react-native-spacex/README.md

 ## Install instructions

-Open a terminal and cd to the root of the spaceX folder and run:
+Open a terminal and cd to the root of the project and run:

 ```
 yarn